edgedb/setup-edgedb/README.md

       - run: edgedb --version
 ```

-Example (installs EdgeDB CLI with server, creates new EdgeDB instance and links it using `edgedb project`)
+Example (installs EdgeDB CLI with server, creates new EdgeDB instance and links it using `edgedb project init`)
 NOTE: this assumes that repository for the project has already been initialized
-using `egedb project init` and `edged.toml` file exists in the repository.
+using `edgedb project init` and `edgedb.toml` file exists in the repository.
 ```yaml
 on: push